 Open monitoring Meditation

-Open monitoring meditation helps to observe all aspects of our experience without any thoughts, judgment or attachment.
+Open monitoring meditation helps to observe all aspects of our experience without any thoughts, judgment, or attachment.
 All perceptions such as thoughts, feelings, and memory are recognized and seen for what they are.
-This type of meditation allows monitoring our experience from the moment to moment without any reaction.
+This type of meditation allows monitoring our experience from moment to moment without any reaction.
 The open-monitoring meditation allows us to understand more of our personal motives behind certain behavior.
-It helps us to understand better the root cause of any emotional imbalances such as depression, panic attacks or anxiety.
+It helps us to understand better the root cause of any emotional imbalances such as depression, panic attacks, or anxiety.

 Silent Mind Meditation